Nate Marquardt: Return to UFC and retirement

 Marquardt faced Jake Ellenberger on March 16, 2013 at UFC 158.
 He lost the bout via first-round KO.

 Marquardt faced Héctor Lombard on October 19, 2013 at UFC 166.
 He lost the fight via knockout in the first round.

 Marquardt made a return to the middleweight division to face James Te-Huna on June 28, 2014 at UFC Fight Night 43.
 He won the fight via first round submission due to straight armbar.
+This fight earned him a Performance of the Night award.

 Marquardt faced Brad Tavares on January 3, 2015 at UFC 182.
 He lost the fight by unanimous decision.

 Marquardt faced Kelvin Gastelum on June 13, 2015 at UFC 188.
 He lost the fight via TKO after his corner stopped the fight between the second and third round.

 Marquardt faced C. B. Dollaway on December 19, 2015 at UFC on Fox 17.
 He won the fight via knockout in the second round.

 Marquardt next faced Thiago Santos on May 14, 2016 at UFC 198.
 He lost the fight via knockout in the first round.

 Marquardt next faced Tamdan McCrory on October 1, 2016 at UFC Fight Night 96.
 Marquardt won the fight via knockout in the second round and was awarded a Performance of the Night bonus.

 Marquardt faced Sam Alvey on January 28, 2017 at UFC on Fox 23.
 He lost the fight via unanimous decision.

 Marquardt faced Vitor Belfort on June 3, 2017 at UFC 212.
 He lost the fight via unanimous decision.
 Most pundits had Marquardt winning the fight.

 Marquardt faced Cezar Ferreira on November 11, 2017 at UFC Fight Night 120.
 He lost the fight via split decision.

 On December 28, 2017, Marquardt announced his retirement from professional MMA fighting after 56 fights over an 18-year MMA career.